bdobon/reproducibleWorkflow/notes.md

 fairsharing.org

-Look for licences for the code: CC, MIT
+Look for licences for the code: CC, MIT, GPL

 # Simple script